Introduction to Calendars and Reminders

 Reading and Writing Reminders explains how to retrieve, create, and modify reminders.

 Configuring Alarms explains how to attach alarms to a calendar item.

 Creating Recurring Events explains how to make an event a recurring event.

 Observing External Changes to the Calendar Database explains how to register for notifications regarding external changes to the Calendar database.

 Providing Interfaces for Events explains how to display event view controllers to allow your users to create and edit events.

-This document is a companion guide to the following sample code and references:
+This document is a companion guide to the following references: